codeswitchstudio/Bootstrap-Portfolio/README.md

 # Portfolio challenge

-Made for challege 3 of the Front-end Web Dev Bootcamp, this builds on my earlier portfolio layout [https://codeswitchstudio.github.io/digital-folio-01/] using the Bootstrap [https://getbootstrap.com/] CSS Framework and applying learnings from Exercises on customizing the css.
+Made for challege 3 of the Front-end Web Dev Bootcamp, this builds on my earlier portfolio layout [Digital Folio-01] (https://codeswitchstudio.github.io/digital-folio-01/) using the [Bootstrap] (https://getbootstrap.com/) CSS Framework and applying learnings from Exercises on customizing the css.

 ## Description